 "Twice?" he muttered.
 "God, how much did I have to drink?"

 Young Axel reached into his utility belt with his injured hand, groping for a weapon.
 The first thing that he grabbed was an expanding fighting staff.
-It would do, but he'd been hoping for a taser.
+He'd been hoping for a taser, but it would do.
 He shook the staff open and deflected Christian' next blow, but his hand screamed in pain as he did.
 Crap.
-Well he'd just cut off his own backup.
-That wasn't good.
+And he'd cut off his own backup, that wasn't good.
 Through a haze of adrenaline and absinthe, his mighty brain searched for a plan.

 Bruce was waling on the lizard like it was going out of style.
 "Stitch that, you prick" he boomed through robotic synthesisers.
 Every blow was transferred through the monster into Axel's body as he clung on for dear life.